 Because maximizing contact hours is so critical to foreign language learning, attendance for this course is mandatory and will be graded on a straight percentage basis (e.g. if you attend 92% of the meetings, you earn a 92% for this portion of your grade).
 Absences may be excused if for a legitimate, well-documented reason.
 If you miss a class meeting, you will still be responsible for all course content and logistical information covered during the class.
-Class will begin promptly at 12:50 PM and end at 1:40 PM.
+Class will begin and end promptly as scheduled.